Viñátigo

 Listán Blanco

-Juan Jesús Méndez is the guardian of Canary Island wine memory, a 4th-generation savant who spent decades rescuing forgotten grapes from obscurity.
-Now, his son Jorge—who honed his craft alongside renowned vintners all over Spain, Burgundy and the rugged vineyards of Chile and Argentina—is writing the next chapter.
-His focus: micro-vineyards so extreme they feel like secrets, like this one, hidden in a volcanic ravine in the highlands of Icod de los Vinos on Tenerife's wild north face.
+Juan Jesús Méndez is basically the keeper of Canary Island wine memory.
+Fourth generation, spent his whole life tracking down forgotten grapes that were about to disappear.
+Now his son Jorge is taking over.
+Jorge worked all over.
+Spain, Burgundy, Chile, Argentina, and now he's back, looking for micro-vineyards so extreme they feel like secrets.
+Like this one, tucked in a volcanic ravine in the highlands of Icod de los Vinos, on Tenerife's wild north side.

-This isn’t just a plot of land; it’s an island within an island.
-Paraje La Peña is a narrow cleft in the earth, carved by Mount Teide’s fury and sheltered by a dense pine forest.
-Here, at 450 meters, vines cling to volcanic cliffs in parrales—a 16th-century Portuguese training method—battered by trade winds that inject a shocking, live-wire freshness.
+This isn't just a vineyard.
+It's an island inside an island.
+Paraje La Peña is this narrow crack in the earth, carved out by Mount Teide and sheltered by a thick pine forest.
+At 450 metres, the vines cling to volcanic cliffs using an old Portuguese training system called parrales.
+The trade winds just batter them, which gives everything this insane freshness.